bio-ontology-research-group/Onto2Graph/README.md

 	4.4 GRAPHML.
 	4.5 *: The "*" set that all formatters will be applied.
 5. -eq: This parameter is flag to control the equivalent classes.
 If the flag is true, then for each equivalent class a different node will be added to the graph, else if the flag is false then for each set of equivalent classes just one node will be created.
 6. -op: It is an optional parameter and it represents a list of object properties that will be added to the graph.
-The list o		of object properties should be formatted as array, here you can see an example: ["first_label","second_label", "third_label"].
+The list of object properties should be formatted as array, here you can see an example: ["first_label","second_label", "third_label"].
 In order to include all object properties from the ontology given it is just needed to provide: [*] and then all object properties from the ontology will be added.

 An example of Onto2Graph execution without object properties would be:

-java -jar Onto2Graph.jar -ont ./tests/GO_21.obo -out ./outputs/structural_reasoner_rdfxml -r STRUCTURAL_REASONER -f RDFXML
+java -jar Onto2Graph.jar -ont ./tests/GO_21.obo -out ./outputs/structural_reasoner_rdfxml -r STRUCTURAL_REASONER -f RDFXML -t false -nt 4
+7. -t: This parameter should contain a boolean (TRUE,FALSE[DEFAULT]) in order to check the transitivity of the object properties");
+8. -nt: This parameter represents the number of the threads that the application is going to use (4[Default]) (Optional).";

 In this example we are using the following parameters:
 -ont: In order to indicate the path where the ontology is located.
 -out: The path where the graph will be serialized.
 -r: In this example we are going to use the STRUCTURAL_REASONER
 -f: The formatter that will be applied over the ontology file will be RDFXML.
 So, as a result the tool will provide a graph in RDFXML format.
+-t: In this example we are going to consider the transitivity of the properties, thus we set FALSE in order to execute the first version of the algorithm.
+-nt: The number of threads to use will be 4.

 An other example including all objects properties of the ontology would be:

-java -jar Onto2Graph.jar -ont ./tests/GO_21.obo -out ./outputs/structural_reasoner_rdfxml -r STRUCTURAL_REASONER -f RDFXML -op [*]
+java -jar Onto2Graph.jar -ont ./tests/GO_21.obo -out ./outputs/structural_reasoner_rdfxml -r STRUCTURAL_REASONER -f RDFXML -op [*] -t false -nt 4

 Unlike the early example, as you can see, here we have object properties.
 So, in this case the parameters are:
 -ont: The path of the ontology that will be transformed into a graph.